 Do you own a rental property in North Carolina?
-As a North Carolina landlord, it's vital that you remain up-to-date on the North Carolina landlord-tenant law!
+As a North Carolina landlord, it's vital that you remain up-to-date on the states landlord tenant law!

-In the state of North Carolina, the written or verbal lease agreements give both the landlord and their tenant certain rights and responsibilities.
+In the state of North Carolina, the written or verbal rental agreements give both the landlord and their tenant certain rights and responsibilities.

 As a landlord, it’s important to understand everything that you’re obligated to do for your tenant.
 This will ensure that you’re not only able to build a solid relationship with them, but that you’re able to prevent potential legal issues.